Lcariota/SWE_Project/Team-Assignments.md

 + Laurel will help with front-end development which focuses on how to design and implement user interface features.
 She will also be responsible for the documentation throughout the project ensuring organization and readability.

 [**Brandy Wingfield**](Brandy-Wingfield-Resume.md)
-+ Brandy will aid in front-end development focusing on a smooth UI design along with recording each presentation.
++ Brandy will aid in front-end development focusing on a smooth UI design along with recording and walking through each presentation.

 [**Vanesa Gomes**](Vanesa-Gomes-Resume.md)
 + Vanesa will also aid in front-end development, implementing user interface features for a smooth design.
 She will also work on presentation prep to ensure a polished final product.